Also Like

 Bichon Frise

-Both breeds are small in size and usually don't weigh more than 5 kilos (12 pounds), but in general, the Bichon Frise is somewhat larger than the Maltese.
-While the Bichon Frise measures between 23 and 30 centimeters (9 to 12 inches) in height and weighs between 3 to 5 kilos (6.6 to 11 pounds), the Maltese measures between 20 and 25 centimeters (8 to 10 inches) in height and weighs between 1.5 to 3 kilos (3.3 to 6.6 pounds).
+Both breeds are small in size and usually don't weigh more than 5 kilograms (12 pounds), but the Bichon Frise is generally slightly larger than the Maltese.
+While the Bichon Frise stands between 23 and 30 centimeters (9 and 12 inches) tall and weighs between 3 and 5 kilograms (6.6 and 11 pounds), the Maltese stands between 20 and 25 centimeters (8 and 10 inches) tall and weighs between 1.5 and 3 kilograms (3.3 and 6.6 pounds).

-However, the biggest physical difference between both breeds is undoubtedly the type of coat, which distinguishes them at first glance.
-The Bichon Frise has a double-layered coat, with an undercoat and an outer coat, made up of strong, dense, and curly hair, similar to that of a poodle.
+However, the biggest physical difference between the two breeds is undoubtedly the type of coat that distinguishes them at first glance.
+The Bichon Frise has a double-layered coat, with an undercoat and topcoat consisting of strong, dense and curly hair, similar to that of a poodle.

-Generally, the Frise variety wears its hair shorter, and although it can be left long, giving the dog a very fluffy appearance if brushed and trimmed, its length does not reach that of the Maltese coat.
+In general, the Frise variety wears its hair shorter, and although it can be left long, giving the dog a very fluffy appearance when brushed and trimmed, it does not reach the length of the Maltese coat.

-The Maltese has a single, smooth, fine, and straight coat that stands out for its length, resembling that of a long-haired Yorkshire Terrier.
-As for the color of their coat, both being completely white is one of their similarities, however, sometimes the Maltese can have a slight yellowish or peach-toned shading in some areas.
+The Maltese has a single, smooth, fine and straight coat, which is remarkable for its length, resembling that of a long-haired Yorkshire Terrier.
+As for the color of their coat, both are completely white, but sometimes the Maltese can have a slight yellowish or peach tinge in some areas.

 CHARACTER AND BEHAVIOR

-Both breeds are affectionate and family-oriented dogs with great adaptability to their environment, situations, and people, but the Maltese is better at adapting to changes than the Frisé.
-Similarly, the Maltese has a stronger protective instinct, which can make them jealous and barky without proper socialization.
+Both breeds are affectionate and family-oriented dogs with great adaptability to their environment, situations, and people, but the Maltese is more adaptable to change than the Frise.
+Similarly, the Maltese has a stronger protective instinct, which can lead to jealousy and barking if not properly socialized.

-In that sense, training the Bichon Frise is much easier than with the Bichon Maltese, as the former is a gregarious, playful, intelligent, obedient, and non-aggressive dog, in other words, the perfect pet for someone who has never had a dog.
+In this sense, it is much easier to train the Bichon Frise than the Bichon Maltese, since the former is a sociable, playful, intelligent, obedient, and non-aggressive dog, in other words, the perfect pet for someone who has never had a dog.

-With the latter, whose temperament is more vivacious, vigilant, and nervous, more perseverance, patience, and even a trainer may be necessary, depending on what one wants to teach it, although no Bichon usually gives problems regarding their behavior, and they are excellent companion animals.
+With the latter, whose temperament is livelier, more vigilant and nervous, more perseverance, patience, and even a trainer may be necessary, depending on what you want to teach it, although no Bichon usually gives problems regarding their behavior, and they are excellent companions.

 EXERCISE AND NUTRITION